cssconf/blog-content/2015/2015-09-21_meet-glen-maddern/2015-09-21_meet-glen-maddern.md

   ![Portrait of Glen Maddern](glen-maddern-m.jpg)
 </div>

-Glen is an independent web developer from Melbourne, Australia.
-He also organizes [CSSConf AU](http://2015.cssconf.com.au/) and does rad web stuff.
+Glen is an independent web developer from Melbourne, Australia where he organizes [CSSConf AU](http://2015.cssconf.com.au/) and does rad web stuff.

 Glen’s talk, ​_**Interoperable CSS**_​, will introduce you to a new low-level interchange format for CSS that is already supported by default in loaders like Webpack & JSPM.
 It enables CSS Modules and it hopes to do for CSS what CommonJS did for JavaScript.